rodrimati1992/typewit/README.md

 # Minimum Supported Rust Version

 `typewit` supports Rust 1.57.0.
-Note that a few doc examples require Rust 1.61.0 to work unmodified.
-(You'll need to rust `cargo doc` locally to see which ones don't work in Rust 1.57.0)

 Features that require newer versions of Rust, or the nightly compiler, need to be explicitly enabled with crate features.